agora-org/agora/README.md

 For example, you can point it at a directory full of PDFs, allowing users to browse and view the PDFs in their web browser.
 If `agora` is connected to an [LND](https://github.com/lightningnetwork/lnd) node, it can be configured to require [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) payments for downloads.

-A static snapshot of our (decommissioned) test instance is available [here](https://agora-org.github.io/agora/).
+Public Agora instances:

 - [tmcalh6tjskfmnjsipi4tqlzcr4ltracuup6gp4vkyi4e5s42ooef2yd.onion](http://tmcalh6tjskfmnjsipi4tqlzcr4ltracuup6gp4vkyi4e5s42ooef2yd.onion): [@yzernik's](https://github.com/yzernik) instance, accessible over Tor
+- A static snapshot of our decommissioned test instance is available [here](https://agora-org.github.io/agora/).
-Open an issue or submit a PR if you run an Agora instance and would like it to appear in this readme!
+- Open an issue or submit a PR if you run an Agora instance and would like it to appear in this readme!

 Agora is free software developed by [@casey](https://github.com/casey/) and [@soenkehahn](https://github.com/soenkehahn/).